brightway-lca/brightway-documentation/source/content/cheatsheet/lca.md

 }
 ```

-**Q:** How do I calculate a life cycle impact assessment for multiple functional units and a combination of LCIA impact categories, normalizations, and weightings?
+### How do I calculate a life cycle impact assessment for multiple functional units and a combination of LCIA impact categories, normalizations, and weightings?

 We start by describing how the impact categories, normalization, and weightings are related.
 The safest way to do this is by creating an instance of `bw2calc.MethodConfig`; the {py:obj}`bw2calc.method_config.MethodConfig` documentation describes how to provide this data.